tj-wells/coti-docker-method/README.md

 This method requires that you have docker and docker-compose installed.

-Instructions for Ubuntu 22.04 LTS are given below, for other OSs you'll have to search for isntructions yourself.
+Instructions for Ubuntu 22.04 LTS are given below, for other OSs you'll have to search for instructions yourself.

 <details>
     <summary>Docker and docker-compose instructions for Ubuntu 22.04 LTS</summary>